cjlee112/spnet/peer_review_interface.rst

 Data model
 ..........

-Authors previously entered a list of claimed *advances* for their paper.

-Reviewers begin by reviewing this list, the list of issues already raised by other reviewers, and entering additional proposed **issues**.
+Reviewers begin by reviewing the list of issues already raised by other reviewers, and entering additional proposed **issues**.
 Each issue consists of